-- The scope is narrowed by relocating the topic concerning accounting for financial liabilities to MFRS C-19 "Financial instruments payable". - The definition of "liability" is modified by eliminating the qualifier "virtually unavoidable" and including the term "probable". - All terminology used in the standard is modified to unify its presentation to the rest of the MFRS
+- The scope is narrowed by relocating the topic concerning accounting for financial liabilities to MFRS C-19 "Financial instruments payable". - The definition of "liability" is modified by eliminating the qualifier "virtually unavoidable" and including the term "probable".

 MFRS C-16 "Impairment of financial instruments receivable"- It establishes standards for the accounting recognition of impairment losses of all financial instruments receivable; it indicates when and how an expected impairment loss should be recognized and establishes the methodology for determination.